 Precious Achiuwa’s free agency ended recently with a return to the Miami Heat.
 For roughly one month, Achiuwa was linked to the Heat as a potential addition, but it was reported that Miami would likely wait a while to bring him in.

-The Heat are bringing back a familiar face, agreeing to a one-year deal with big man Precious Achiuwa, per ESPN’s Shams Charania.
-Anthony Chiang of the Miami Herald adds that it’s a non-guaranteed minimum contract.
+The Heat have agreed to a one-year contract with big man Precious Achiuwa, ESPN’s Shams Charania reports (via Twitter).
+It’s a non-guaranteed, minimum-salary deal, according to Anthony Chiang of the Miami Herald (Twitter link).

 Former New York Knicks big man Precious Achiuwa is still a free agent with less than a month before preseason begins for most teams.
 Despite proving to be an impactful piece for a competitive New York team, the Knicks have already established that they are ready to move on.